 In a head-on collision, the driver who is going the wrong way is usually at fault.
 However, if another party caused him to drive the wrong way, then that party may be at fault.
-Pedestrians, potholes, and defective car parts are just a few other causes of head-on collisions.
+Pedestrians, potholes, and defective car parts are other causes of head-on collisions.

-If you were injured in a head-on collision, a personal injury lawyer with our firm can help determine who was at fault and/or liable for the accident.
+If you were injured in a head-on collision, a Fort Lauderdale personal injury lawyer with our firm can help determine who was at fault and liable for the accident.
 You may be able to recover damages for medical expenses, property damage, pain and suffering, and more.

 Possible Causes of Head-On Collisions

-Most of the time, head-on collisions are caused by a driver who is driving the wrong way.
-The driver may be driving under the influence, confused, or simply violating traffic laws.
-In this scenario, the at-fault driver can be held liable for any resulting injuries and damages.
+Most of the time, head-on collisions are caused by a driver driving the wrong way.
+The driver may be driving under the influence, confused, or violating traffic laws.
+In this scenario, the at-fault driver can be liable for injuries and damages.

 Sometimes, outside factors cause a driver to go the wrong way.
 In that case, someone else may be liable for the accident.
 Here are just a few examples of other parties that can cause a head-on collision: